tisfeng/Easydict/README_EN.md

 <p>

-1. Download this Repo, and then open the `Easydict.xcworkspace` file with [Xcode](https://developer.apple.com/xcode/) (note that it is not `Easydict.xcodeproj` ⚠️⚠️⚠️).
+1. Download this Repo, and then open the `Easydict.xcworkspace` file with [Xcode](https://developer.apple.com/xcode/) (⚠️⚠️⚠️ Note that it is not `Easydict.xcodeproj` ⚠️⚠️⚠️).
 2. Use `Cmd + R` to compile and run.

 ![image-20231212125308372](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/image-20231212125308372-1702356789.png)